fivetran/dbt_jira/README.md

     jira_using_components: false # Enabled by default.
 Disable if you do not have the component table or do not want component-related metrics reported.
     jira_using_versions: false   # Enabled by default.
 Disable if you do not have the versions table or do not want versions-related metrics reported.
     jira_using_priorities: false # Enabled by default.
 Disable if you are not using priorities in Jira.
+    jira_include_comments: false # Enabled by default.
+Disabling will remove the aggregation of comments via the `count_comments` and `conversations` columns in the `jira__issue_enhanced` table.
-    jira_include_comments: false # Disabled by default for Redshift, enabled by default for other supported warehouses.
-This package aggregates issue comments so that you have a single view of all your comments in the jira__issue_enhanced table.
-This can cause limit errors if you have a large dataset.
-Disable to remove this functionality.
+    jira_include_conversations: false # Disabled by default for Redshift, enabled by default for other supported warehouses.
+Controls only the `conversation` column in the `jira__issue_enhanced` table.
+Disabling removes `conversation` columns but keeps the `count_comments` field if `jira_include_comments` is still enabled, which can help avoid limit errors with large datasets.

 ```
 ### (Optional) Step 5: Additional configurations